SoftwareStudios/tribute_page_alan_turing/README.md

 ## Additions

-Media queries added for mobile devices.
+Add Media queries for mobile devices 480px - May 17 2023
+Add timeline using css and scroll indicator - May 22 2023

+##Future Features

+Add text overflow to limit text displayed on timeline for each year Add scroll indicator using JavaScript